its-Annika/LING-L555/project/readMe.md

 ## Running the Program

 The program is currently set up to run a mini-demo.
 Text files used in this demo are indicated by the 'mini' keyword.
-To exit demo-mode, remove 'mini' from the file names in gatherScores .py, wordGenerator .py, makeVectors. py, and linearRegressionModel .py.
+To exit demo-mode, remove 'mini' from the file names in gatherScores.py, wordGenerator.py, makeVectors.py, and linearRegressionModel.py.

 ##### Step 1: Generate Words
-Use wordGenerator. py to generate words from three categories: English/valid words, nonce words, and invalid words.
+Use wordGenerator.py to generate words from three categories: English/valid words, nonce words, and invalid words.
 Change the number of generated words by altering the integer arguments in the makeData() function call at the end of the file.
 The user must approve every word in order to manually filter out inappropriate language or multisyllabic words which weren't successfully filtered out earlier on.
 This program writes to allWords.txt/allWordMini.txt within the words folder.
 An example of this process is as follows:

     tights
     This word is...